Barry Beyerstein: Career

 He also made an appearance in the first season of the television show Penn and Teller: Bullshit! to discuss the scientific basis of near-death experiences.
 "Near death experiences are generated by brain function and they don't prove there is an afterlife... these are complex hallucinations that are taking place in the theater of one's own mind."

 In an article for Skeptical Inquirer magazine, titled "Why Bogus Therapies Seem to Work", Beyerstein outlined ten errors and biases that can lead people to incorrectly perceive medical benefits from ineffective treatments.

 During an interview on Point of Inquiry the official podcast from Center For Inquiry Beyerstein listed the corporate and legislative misdeeds of the pharmaceutical industry and their larger negative impacts on humanity.
 Here Beyerstein lays out his views on drug advertising, political lobbying, patent creep, alternative medicine, and research being funded by pharmaceutical companies at many universities worldwide which have the cumulative effect of causing suffering for the poor and elderly while underserving the common and treatable ailments of the citizens of third world countries.
 Beyerstein decried the adverse effects that corporate profit from "lifestyle drugs" have had on medicine and public well-being.
 Addressing the example of restless leg syndrome, he said pharmaceutical companies are "making a disease out of the viccitudes of life."

-At a meeting of the executive council of the Committee for Skeptical Inquiry (CSI) in Denver, Colorado in April 2011, Beyerstein was selected for inclusion in CSI's Pantheon of Skeptics.
+At a meeting of the executive council of the Committee for Skeptical Inquiry (CSI) in Denver, Colorado, in April 2011, Beyerstein was selected for inclusion in CSI's Pantheon of Skeptics.
 The Pantheon of Skeptics was created by CSI to remember the legacy of deceased fellows of CSI and their contributions to the cause of scientific skepticism.
 CSI was previously known as the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP).

 Graphology

-A reporter on the trail of the story of a graphologist hired by the Vancouver School Board to review the handwriting of teachers in order to identify which were child molesters asked Beyerstein if there was any evidence to support the validity of handwriting analysis.
-Beyerstein responded with the help of his brother Dale, by editing the book "The Write Stuff" which interviews graphologists along with their critics.
+A reporter on the trail of the story of a graphologist hired by the Vancouver School Board to review the handwriting of teachers to identify which were child molesters asked Beyerstein if there was any evidence to support the validity of handwriting analysis.
+Beyerstein responded with the help of his brother Dale by editing the book "The Write Stuff" that interviews graphologists along with their critics.
 He was a vocal critic of graphology, which he identifies as pseudoscience similar to phrenology.
 According to friend and BC Skeptic co-founder Lee Muller, "... he and his brother all but eliminated graphology from the B.C. landscape".

 Lecturing at the Skeptic's Toolbox, Beyerstein stated that graphology is more popular in Europe than in America; job applicants are discouraged to turn in a non-handwritten application.
 After extensive investigation, graphology "seems to rest on the notion of pareidolia'".
 As a discipline, graphology "lacks standardization in training; lack of commitment to research; absence of links with other disciplines; a tendency to self-publish rather than submit results to refereed journals and a distinct dearth of progress in the field".